Personal Reflection on Social Work Experience

 The setting for my placement was on a non-governmental organization which helps individuals who are engaged with drug and alcohol abuse recover from their problems.
 This entity is particularly involved in connecting alcohol and substance users to access various treatment options for their condition.
 These various treatment services include provision of counseling and advice sessions, methadone scripting, and rehab.
 Other services provided by our organization include support groups, detox and alternative therapies.
 Furthermore, the organization endeavors to support the wellbeing and health of individuals in the recovery process as well as their families.
 Additionally, the organization deals in various interventions in harm reduction including group work, substitute prescribing, onsite needle exchange, care planning, and group projects.
 In this organization, there are also special personnel who provide individualized and psychosocial recovery services to clients who need them.

 While undertaking the intervention program for Mr. BF, there are many occasions where I was required to apply the various models which I had learned in class in regard to social interventions.
-Among these include the parfit model (1984), wellbeing model, need concept model, the Maslow model and the strength perspective.
+Among these include the parfit model, wellbeing model, need concept model, the Maslow model and the strength perspective.
 Both of these modes provide an effective social work intervention for individuals with social problems.
 Though I was dealing with just one individual, I found that it became easier when I sought the help of my colleagues and seniors in addressing issues that I was not very much conversant with.
-According to Ruch (2002), it is important to work in a team and seek assistance from colleagues and senior in social work context.

 I also had to rely on various Acts and Legislations to ensure that the safety and rights of the patient were maintained in the whole process.
 Among these Acts and Legislations included the Drug Misuse Act, Care Act, Capacity Act and Mental Health capacity Act.
 Others were human rights Act, Mental Health Capacity Act, and Equality Act.